snwzt/snwzt.github.io/basic-regex.md

 For practice and learning regex in a visual way, you can try [Debuggex](https://www.debuggex.com/).
 That's where I learned regex and got all those cool visualizations of regex patterns!

 Thank you for reading my blog.
-Have a nice day!